PabloPenia/PabloPenia/README.md

 - :handshake: Contributed in the past with some awesome php projects such as [phpBB](https://phpbb.com), [phpBB España](https://phpbb-es.com), [SEBLOD](https://seblod.com) and phpBB Argentina.
 - :video_game: Managed several gaming communities such as Requiem Latino, Tegadiccion and Diablo 2 Latino.
 - :handbag: Currently focused on the MERN stack and game development with godot and blender.
-- In my free time I like to :book: read and :black_nib: write sci fi, also playing :video_game: video games.
+- :nerd_face: In my free time I like to :book: read and :black_nib: write sci fi, also playing :video_game: video games.
 - :mailbox: Contact me: [![Linkedin Badge](https://img.shields.io/badge/-PabloPenia-blue?style=flat&logo=Linkedin&logoColor=white)](https://linkedin.com/in/PabloPenia)

 ---